iCHAIT/awesome-macOS/README.md

 In **Apple Icon > System Preferences**:

 - Trackpad > Tap to click
-- Dock > Automatically hide and show the Dock
 - Security & Privacy > Allow apps downloaded from > Anywhere (this in particular is one of the most useful and important modification that you'll want to make.)